Battle for Height 958

-Battle for Height 958 (In modern Ukrainian literature, it is customary to use the name Battle of Makivka) was a relatively small Russian operation to gain altitude in the Carpathian mountains.
-In German and Austrian literature, this event is practically not mentioned anywhere, but in Ukrainian literature this event is very well covered because the bulk of the troops in the battle were Ukrainians.
+Battle for Height 958, known in Ukrainian sources as the Battle of Makivka (Бої за Маківку) was a relatively small Russian operation to gain control over a height in the Beskids region of the Carpathian mountains.
+Usually overlooked in German and Austrian sources, the battle received significant coverage in Ukrainian literature because the bulk of Austrian troops in the battle were Ukrainians.
 The battle ended with the capture of the height, but the Russians could not develop a major offensive to the rear of the Austro-Hungarian forces.